Engee documentation

 Details

-This parameters is used to determine the liquid level in the tank.
-If you want to model a tank with a variable cross-sectional area over the height of the tank, you can provide data for tank volume as a function of liquid level using the Tabulated data - volume vs. level option.
+This parameter is used to determine the liquid level in the tank.
+If you want to model a tank with a variable cross-sectional area according to the height of the tank, you can provide data for the tank volume depending on the liquid level using the option Tabulated data - volume vs. level.

 Values